 How to Choose a Backpack for College

-It may not be the most exciting pre-college purchase you make, but investing in a good backpack can go a long way in making the four years you spend at college that much more pleasant.
+It may not be the most exciting pre-college purchase you make, but investing in a good backpack can go a long way in making the four years you spend at a US college that much more pleasant.

 I tried to play it cool by using a messenger bag when I was a freshman, but after some serious shoulder and back pain, I finally caved and joined the backpack-carrying masses on my campus – and never regretted it.

 College will require you to use (and lug around!) way more books than you may be use to.
 Some simple tips can help you pick out a great bag and avoid scoliosis.

 You’ll need room for more than one flimsy notebook and some pens.
 Make sure you get a bag that has room for multiple books, notebooks, a laptop (if you’ll be using one), plus the everyday essentials, like your wallet, cell phone and pens.

 Of course, unless you invest in a seriously huge hiking backpack, it’s unlikely that your bag will always hold all the books you need.
 That’s why, when I knew I was going to be checking out a lot of books, I would throw a cloth tote bag into my backpack to help handle the extra load.

 Different compartments are a huge help.
 You can have smaller pockets for things like house keys and a cell phone, and keep the heavy books elsewhere.

 Most backpacks have all types of pockets and compartments, whether for laptops or water bottles.
 Some models also offer a front bungee system, which is convenient for strapping on sweatshirts or gym shoes.

 Double zippers are your friend.